Yesterday, Summer's Winter finally became available as an ebook on Amazon. Hopefully the print version will be coming SOON.

 Winner of the 2012 Selah Award for best first novel The Other Side of Darkness/Harbourlight, LINDA WOOD RONDEAU writes stories of God’s mercies.
 Walk with her unforgettable characters as they journey paths not unlike our own.
 After a long career in human services, Linda now resides in Jacksonville, Florida.

 Linda’s best-selling Adirondack Romance, It Really IS a Wonderful Life, is published by Lighthouse of the Carolinas and is available wherever books are sold.
-Her next releases were her devotional book, I Prayed for Patience God Gave Me Children and Days of Vines and Roses
+Her next releases were her devotional book, I Prayed for Patience God Gave Me Children and Days of Vines and Roses.

 Joy Comes to Dinsmore Street and A Christmas Prayer have been released in time for the Christmas Season.
 Songs in the Valley/ Helping Hands Press will be released in late 2013 or early 2014.